 Chatham Garden Club Hosts Historic Garden Day At Smith Mountain Lake

-For the first time since the early 1990s, Smith Mountain Lake will have homes and gardens on tour during Virginia’s Historic Garden Week.
+For the first time since the early 1990s, Smith Mountain Lake will have waterfront homes for sale and namely their gardens available on tour during Virginia’s Historic Garden Week.
 The Chatham Garden Club is hosting tours of three homes and gardens located in The Water’s Edge community in Penhook on Friday, April 24.
 House styles include an Old World farmhouse, a French Country house, and a river plantation house, each with magnificent lake and garden views.
 Here is a brief preview of what you can look forward to seeing on the tour.

 The Davenport House, 240 Island View Drive